Deadshot: Origin

 Deadshot in his debut in Batman #59 (June 1950).
 Art by Lew Sayre Schwartz, Bob Kane, and Charles Paris.

 In his debut appearance, Floyd Lawton is introduced as an independently wealthy man with a trusted staff member and valet named Stevens.
 Gotham's wealthier citizens, including Batman's alter ego Bruce Wayne, refer to Lawton as someone "new" to Gotham City.

 Following his recruitment to Task Force X (the "Suicide Squad"), Lawton's past is further explained by therapist Dr. Marnie Herrs.
-As a child, Floyd Lawton and his older brother Eddie are raised in a wealthy family that has great influence over their community.
+As a child, Floyd Lawton and his older brother are raised in a wealthy family that has great influence over their community.
 Their father George owns interests in much of the local real estate and hold sway over the local police, while their mother Genevieve, a prize-winning sharp shooter, controls the Pitt banking businesses.
 The Lawton parents are seen as a power couple in their society circles, but in private they grow to hate each other.
 By various accounts, Floyd is repeatedly judged by his parents for not matching the achievements of his brother in academics and sports, leading the younger Lawton child to act out in various ways.

 When Eddie is in his mid-teens and Floyd is around 12 years old, Genevieve tells her sons about her husband's infidelities and the many abuses she suffers under him, then asks the boys to kill George.
 Floyd attempts to warn George, but Eddie locks his younger brother in the nearby boathouse and then locks the doors of the family home so no one can enter or intrude on the killing.
 Floyd escapes, grabs a hunting rifle, and climbs a nearby tree to get a better view through all the windows of the family home.
 Seeing Eddie enter the house library to shoot their father, Floyd fires his rifle, hoping to disarm his brother.
 But the tree branch Floyd is on suddenly gives way and throws off his aim, causing him to shoot Eddie just as the elder brother shoots at their father.
 Eddie's aim is also thrown off, leading his bullet to shatter George's spine.